Izziabby/data-science-S2023/challenges/c02-michelson-assignment.md

 - The data with low distinctness was taken at a variety of temperatures
 - The data taken with the lowest temperature all had velocities under Michelson’s velocity estimate
+- **Are there other patterns in the data that might help explain the difference between Michelson’s estimate and LIGHTSPEED_VACUUM?**
+  - There does not seem to be other patterns in the data set that help explain the difference between Michelson’s estimate and LIGHTSPEED_VACUUM.

 ## Bibliography